UBC-MDS/DSCI_522_group12/README.md

 In this project we try to predict US airline customer satisfaction based on several factors like: gender, age, travel class, etc.
 Understanding customer satisfaction is very important for airlines as it provides directions to improve the service and equipment.
-The right improvement, subsequently, will increase the revenue.
+The right improvement, subsequently, will translate to an increase in revenue.

 Additionally, it will be easier to build customer loyalty.
-Loyal customers often promote the airline through word-of-mouth or positive reviews, reducing the cost of acquiring new customers (Sadegh Eshaghi, 2024).
+This is essential as loyal customers often promote the airline through word-of-mouth or positive reviews, reducing the cost of acquiring new customers (Sadegh Eshaghi, 2024).

-Thus, the reasons to conduct the project are many.
-The main question is: <b>can we accurately predict the customer satisfaction from the information we have? </b>
+Thus, the reasons to conduct the this analysis are abundant.
+<br/>The main question is: <b>can we accurately predict the customer satisfaction from the information we have? </b>

 The dataset we use to answer this question was sourced in Kaggle, posted by [@teejmahal20](https://www.kaggle.com/teejmahal20) (TJ Klein).
 It is important to note that the dataset was originally posted by [@johndddddd](https://www.kaggle.com/datasets/johndddddd/customer-satisfaction), which is then modified and cleaned by [@teejmahal20](https://www.kaggle.com/teejmahal20).
 The full dataset can be found [here](https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction).
 Additionally, the dataset contains **only** US airline data, as mentioned in the original source.